Text vs Video Therapy: Which Is Right for You?

 - Ask clarifying questions if something is unclear

-- Use the writing process as part of your reflection
+- Use the writing process as part of your reflection, since having a documented record can support mental health care in everyday life

 Trying Both Formats